NVIDIA/spark-rapids/docs/compatibility.md

 ### Constant Folding

 ConstantFolding is an operator optimization rule in Catalyst that replaces expressions that can be statically evaluated with their equivalent literal values.
-The RAPIDS Accelerator doesn't support excluding the rule `org.apache.spark.sql.catalyst.optimizer.ConstantFolding` as we rely on this rule internally and excluding it may cause the query to produce undesired results
+The RAPIDS Accelerator relies on constant folding and parts of the query will not be accelerated if `org.apache.spark.sql.catalyst.optimizer.ConstantFolding` is excluded as a rule